 When do high school seniors complete the FAFSA?

 Beginning October 1 of the student's senior year, the FAFSA can be completed online.
 Students and their parents must work together to complete this form as it requires details from parents' income tax returns.
 Michigan's FAFSA deadline for the 2018-19 school year is midnight on March 1, 2018.
 Complete the FAFSA as soon as possible to have the best chances to get the most aid.

 College Admissions Recruiter Visits

 College admissions recruiters visit RHS frequently in the fall and throughout the winter.
 Visits are scheduled at different times during the day.
 Listen to the daily announcements for dates and times.
-There will be a sign up sheet in the office.
+There will be sign up sheets in the office.
 Juniors and seniors are encouraged to attend.
-This gives the opportunity to find out what questions to ask, find out about the college, and some recruiters even offer to waive admissions fees for the students who visit with them.
+This gives students the opportunity to find out what questions to ask, find out about the college, and some recruiters even offer to waive admissions fees for the students who visit with them.

 Student College Visitation Policy

 College visitations can be arranged during the second semester of the junior year (one visit) and the senior year (two visits).
 The visits MUST be pre-arranged and the attendance office must be provided with documentation of the visitation.
 These days will not be counted as absences.